SSAGESLabs/openmm-dlext/README.md

 ## Usage

-The wrappers around the simulation data are intended to be instantiated after the `OpenMM::ContextImpl` for a particular simulation has been created, and can be created by passing the initialized simulation context to the constructor of the provided `SimulationView` class.
+The wrappers around the simulation data are intended to be instantiated after the `OpenMM::ContextImpl` for a particular simulation has been created.

-Given that forces are instantiated after `OpenMM::ContextImpl` creation, if any `DLExtForce` is created and added to a `OpenMM::System` after a simulation has been defined, the original `OpenMM::Context` needs to be reintialized before perfoming any computation that is intended to make use of the plugin.
-And only after this a `SimulationView` can be constructed and used.
+Given that forces are instantiated after `OpenMM::ContextImpl` creation, if any `DLExtForce` is added to a `OpenMM::System` after a simulation has been set, the original `OpenMM::Context` needs to be reintialized before perfoming any computation that is intended to make use of the plugin.